blog

 Government Intervention

-Earlier this week Minister Penk announced a new mailbox at the Ministry of Business and Innovation (MBIE) impacted small businesses can email, and that those emails will be forwarded to Meta to be assessed and reinstated.
+Earlier this week, Minister Penk announced a new mailbox at the Ministry of Business and Innovation (MBIE) impacted small businesses can email, and that those emails will be forwarded to Meta to be assessed and reinstated.
 The email is small.business@mbie.govt.nz

-Minister Penk said he’s also aware that of individual users have been affected, but he said the new dedicated inbox is for now limited to small businesses.
+Minister Penk said he’s also aware that individual users have been affected, but he said the new dedicated inbox is for now limited to small businesses.

 Conclusion

 The wrongful suspension of New Zealanders’ accounts by Meta is more than a series of unfortunate errors.
 It is a case study in the risks of algorithmic governance without accountability.
 While Meta has admitted some mistakes, it has not addressed the structural imbalance between offshore platform power and the rights of local users.
+This incident underscores how Meta Algorithms discriminate NZ businesses.

 By embedding Māori and New Zealand based Data Sovereignty principles into digital governance, New Zealand could create a system where algorithmic enforcement is transparent, accountable, and locally reviewable.
 This would protect reputations, livelihoods of small businesses, and taonga from wrongful harm, while ensuring that the governance of data in New Zealand reflects Te Tiriti o Waitangi obligations and community expectations.